September 21, 2022

 Vizcaya Bridge

-Around 4:30 pm, the Vicaya Bridge finally came into view, signaling my that I was nearing my destination.
-The main reason I was walking on this side of the river, instead of on the all the other routes through Bilbao’s south bank, was for this unique bridge connecting Portugalete to Las Arenas.
+Around 4:30 pm, the Vicaya Bridge finally came into view, signaling to me that I was nearing my destination.
+The main reason I was walking on this side of the river, instead of on all the other routes through Bilbao’s south bank, was for this unique bridge connecting Portugalete to Las Arenas.

-Vicaya Bridge is a UNESCO world heritage site, and was the world’s first transporter bridges.
+Vicaya Bridge is a UNESCO World Heritage site, and was the world’s first transporter bridge.
 Built in 1893, the bridge’s goal was to carry passengers and cargo across the river without disrupting the maritime traffic heading down the river toward Bilbao.

-Thus, the bridge’s architect built a massive crossbeam 150-feet above the river that allowed the river traffic continue, while a gondola suspended from steel ropes shuttled its load across the river in just 90 seconds’ time.
+Thus, the bridge’s architect built a massive crossbeam 150 feet above the river that allowed the river traffic to continue, while a gondola suspended from steel ropes shuttled its load across the river in just 90 seconds’ time.

 Vizcaya Bridge

-The bridge has been in continuous operation for nearly 130 years — with the exception of a four-year interruption during the Spanish Civil War when the upper section was dynamited and partially destroyed.
+The bridge has been in continuous operation for nearly 130 years — except for a four-year interruption during the Spanish Civil War when the upper section was dynamited and partially destroyed.

 Today, each of the bridge’s gondolas can ferry up to six cars on its center deck, while dozens of passengers fill the enclosed viewing cabins on the outer length of the gondola.